LeeBoYin/vue-layout-system/docs/src/guide/README.md

 - Create various types of layout without writing CSS
 - Arrange contents in a intuitive and predictable way
-- Control space between contents precisely with one consistent spacing rule
+- Control space between contents precisely with one consistent spacing system

-### Spacing Rule
-Vue Layout System use a finite set of spacing scales for all spacing needs, such as padding around the contents and gaps between contents.

-The default spacing rule is a range of integers from 0 to 10, where smaller numbers represent smaller space and larger numbers represent larger space.

-You can easily customize your own spacing rule by using either Sass variables or CSS custom properties.
-See more details in [Customize](/customize/).

 ## Installation